haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/intro/intro-composer-gloss.md

 *	Update
 *	Enable, disable

-If you package and upload your components as discussed in this guide and in the <em>Marketplace User Guide</em>, merchants can easily update your components after you publish them.
+If you package and upload your 组件 as discussed in this guide and in the <em>Marketplace User Guide</em>, merchants can easily update your 组件 after you publish them.

 For details, see [Supported actions for each component type]({{ page.baseurl }}/comp-mgr/module-man/compman-main-pg.html#compman-access-types)